AmpersandTarski/documentation/ampersands-own-language/interfaces-2/interfaces-1.md

 To understand this fragment, take notice of:

 1. The name of this interface is `Person`.
 This name immediately follows the keyword `INTERFACE`.
-2. The expression following the colon, `I[Person]`, is the interface expression of this interface.
+2. The term following the colon, `I[Person]`, is the interface term of this interface.
-3. The interface can be applied to any atom from the _domain of the interface expression_.
+3. The interface can be applied to any atom from the _domain of the interface term_.
 So this particular interface is applicable to any atom of type `Person`.
 In the screenshot, it applies to `"J. Lovell"`.
 4. The labels "Name", "Status", "Email", and "Works with" correspond to field names in the user interface.
-5. Each expression at the right of a field name specifies which data is presented in the field.
-For this reason it is called the _field expression_ for that field.
-Field name and field expression are separated by a colon.
+5. Each term at the right of a field name specifies which data is presented in the field.
+For this reason it is called the _field term_ for that field.
+Field name and field term are separated by a colon.
-6. Of all pairs `<"J. Lovell", x>` from the field expression, the field displays the right atom `x`.
-A field expression always works on one specific atom on the left, which is `"J. Lovell"` in this example.
+6. Of all pairs `<"J. Lovell", x>` from the field term, the field displays the right atom `x`.
+A field term always works on one specific atom on the left, which is `"J. Lovell"` in this example.
-7. Field expressions are subject to type checking.
+7. Field terms are subject to type checking.
 The following relations provide an example for getting a type-correct interface:

    ```text
    RELATION personName :: Person * PersonName [UNI]